aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ﻿---
-title: Working with Paragraphs – Aspose.Words for Python via .NET
+title: Working with Paragraphs in Python
 articleTitle: Working with Paragraphs
 linktitle: Working with Paragraphs
 description: "Insert paragraph and speciffy its formatting in a document using python."